MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Add-Action-Submenus-to-Pages.md

 ---
-title: "How to: Add Action Submenus to Pages" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na
+title:"How to: Add Action Submenus to Pages" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: e757a8ef-8299-4229-aa44-059341100e0d
 caps.latest.revision: 19
-manager: terryaus
+manager: edupont
 ---
 # How to: Add Action Submenus to Pages
 Action submenus can be placed on pages in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], under any of the three main action tabs: